“…you know Timothy’s proven worth,

 Current Project Timothy Participants:

 Nickson Pasipanodya is originally from Murehwa, near Harare, Zimbabwe.
 He has been a part of Living Hope since the church began in October, 2009.
 Nickson is married to Esther (since 2008), and they have 1 daughter and 2 sons.
-He is a graduate of Christ Seminary (2015), and serves as a pastor/ elder at Living Hope Church.
-He will serve with Living Hope for a few more years, before, Lord willing, moving back to Zimbabwe to serve as a pastor there long-term.
+He is a graduate of Christ Seminary (2015), and now serves as a pastor/ elder at Living Hope Church.
+Lord willing, Nickson and his family will move to Harare, Zimbabwe at the end of 2018 to plant a church there.
+For more information about this church-planting vision, please click here.